Beyond “The Revolution Will Not Be Televised”

 Among the other songs on Pieces were the tribute to Billie Holiday and John Coltrane “Lady Day and John Coltrane,” the optimistic “Save the Children” and “I Think I’ll Call it Morning,” and the album’s first “A” side single, “Home is Where the Hatred Is.”

 “One of the main ideas behind recording our songs was to get them out there for other people to hear and cover,” Scott-Heron wrote.
 “That plan started to work immediately, when Esther Phillips covered ‘Home is Where the Hatred Is.’”
 The song is Gil’s somber outlook on his neighborhood and wrenching drug-addicted despair, something that Phillips, given her own history with drugs, could relate to.
-Her version – released on Creed Taylor’s Kudu Records, became a Grammy-nominated R & B hit in 1972.
+Her version – released on Creed Taylor’s Kudu Records — became a Grammy-nominated R & B hit in 1972.
 (Aretha Franklin won the Grammy, but it is reported that she presented the trophy to Phillips, saying she should have won it instead of her).

 “’Home is Where the Hatred Is’” seemed to run parallel to Esther’s own life, since she had openly overcome a serious drug problem.
 So the heroin thing was something she could communicate with in terms of a song, and to this day, I’m desperately proud of the way she performed the song,” Scott-Heron wrote.
 Some 45 years after its release, Ms. Phillips’ anguish with her addiction remains clear and artistically and culturally relevant, laid bare in her distinctive connection to Gil’s lyrics. “[She] brought [the song] to life, and that’s a helluva thing for a writer to be able to hear in one of his songs.”